“I’ve got an approval process with 10+ parallel approval tasks, what’s the best way to implement it in Power Automate?”

 This solution might require a bit more thinking to combine the configuration list and the flow, but the benefits are obvious.
 There’s just one set of actions to configure and to manage.
 Nothing is hard coded, meaning most of the changes can be done only in the configuration list – you can add/remove/modify steps without touching the flow.

 The third approach, and the one I’m using right now are child flows.
-It’s very similar to the previous one, but instead of having the tasks in a loop they’re in a separate child flow.
+It’s very similar to the previous one, but instead of having the tasks in a loop they’re in a separate flow.
 Here we’re getting back to the Solutions as child flows must be in a solution.

 Take out the whole approval part and put it in a separate, manually started flow with all the dynamic parts as input parameters.
+Everything that’s related to the task should be in this flow, let it be the task itself or its evaluation and following steps.

-Replace the approval part in the original flow by the ‘Run a Child Flow’ action that’ll create the task.
+In the main flow, replace the approval part in the original flow by the ‘Run a Child Flow’ action that’ll create the task.

-This approach addresses two of the biggest problems of the loop approval.
+This approach addresses two of the issues of the loop approval.
 Firstly, you can keep track of each approval step – it’s a separate flow that’ll finish together with the task.
 Secondly, you can restart a specific approval step.
 If anything happens you can resubmit only the child flow, recreating only the single task.

 Summary